Bidet Systems: An Essential Reno Project

 Final Concept:

-As presumed the final concept turned out to be the same as early concept.
+As presumed, the final concept turned out to be the same as the early concept.

 Cost Analysis:

 Depending on whether the bidet seats are electronic or non-electronic, they will include an installation cost.
-Though, this installation cost would vary between a plumber and a handyman, the average cost of bidets with installation is around $250-300.
-This includes all the attachments like t-connector, extension pipes, shower head, and holder etc.
+Though this installation cost would vary between a plumber and a handyman, the average cost of bidets with installation is around $250-300.
+This includes all the attachments like the t-connector, extension pipes, shower head, and holder, etc.

 Bidet parts are readily available in case of part replacement or damage.
 Bidets are composed of the bidet seat, shower head unit, thermostatic valve (innovation), t-connector (used for the thermostatic valve), bidet wiring, circuit boards and mechanical components (rear of the bidet seats), seat sensors and spacers (rear of the seat).
 Most of the seat bulk is located at the rear of the bidet seat and it is where it is much taller than the regular toilet seat.